k3lseytaylor/Spoty/README.md

  another issue is that if i use the API friends and what not would have to go thru the whole proccess of setting up the API on their own machine

  * returns a artist top songs and lets u pick what to play (same issue as above would need to use API)

+ * Update terminal tab with song title automaticly | cron job? while loop + sleep ? <br/>
+ currently it only updates when u call a basic play command